itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/01-first-pod.md

 3. Execute an invalid expression, e.g. `sqrt(Hello World)`
 4. The UI displays the error:
    ![Screenshot of the response](01-api-response-error.png)
-5. Try a valid expression, there will still be an error.
+5. Now try a valid expression, there will still be an error.